model-driven-devops/mdd/exercises/data-validation.md

 When executed in this way, the `ciscops.mdd.data` role generates the device-specific data payload, then the `ciscops.mdd.validate` validates that data.
 The subsequent tasks then are run using the data if it passes the validation.

-The playbook `ciscops.mdd.validate` is avaialble in the `ciscops.mdd` collection and is used for the validation step of the CI pipeline.
+The playbook `ciscops.mdd.validate` is available in the `ciscops.mdd` collection and is used for the validation step of the CI pipeline.
 It can be run as follows:

 ```
 ansible-playbook ciscops.mdd.validate